sasankauppu3/WhiteBoard-FrontEnd/README.md

 # WebdevF18VeeraAngular

+Implemented a web app for instructors to publish different courses and lecture materials allowing students to access them and upload homework using MEAN stack with Java Backend deployed on Heroku.

 The Backend repository for this project is available at : https://github.com/sasankauppu3/WhiteBoard-Backend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.